Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 She was in the middle of contemplating her knees when she became conscious of a kind of galloping, thumping noise from behind her.
 She had just enough time to open her eyes and start turning around, which gave her the chance to see the *battering ram* of excited brown fur that ploughed into her at a dead run.

 Anybody who spent time around Gaoian cubs was used to being pounced on: it was their most favouritest game.
-Adults---especially adult females---were typically more reserved but that didn’t seem to stop this particular female who compounded her overenthusiastic high-speed tackle with being absurdly large.
+Adults - especially adult females - were typically more reserved but that didn’t seem to stop this particular female who compounded her overenthusiastic high-speed tackle with being absurdly large.

 The result was painful.
 Xiù was knocked off her feet and tumbled in a dizzying tangle down the small slope of the landscaping engulfed in soft brown fur.
 She fetched up flat on her back and a touch winded, being hugged furiously and keened at by a Gaoian female who was at least as tall as Julian, and nearly as heavy.